 While walking around the lake you can’t miss Putrajaya bridge – 435-metre-long main bridge in Putrajaya.
 It was designed to be a special feature of Putrajaya, and it is definitely one of the distinctive landmarks in the city.

-There are other landmarks which are located on the lakeside, for example Masjid Putra and Masjid Tuanku Mizan Zainal Abidin.
+There are other landmarks which are located on the lakeside, for example Masjid Putra, a pink-domed mosque, and Masjid Tuanku Mizan Zainal Abidin.
 Read on to learn more about them!

 Putra Mosque and Tuanku Mizan Zainal Abidin Mosque are definitely the jewels of the city.